openclarity/.github/profile/README.md

   <img alt="Openclarity logo" src="https://docs.openclarity.io/img/color-logo/logo.svg" width="50%">
 </picture>

-Openclarity is an open-source platform to enhance security and observability of cloud-native applications and infrastructure.
+Openclarity is an open source platform to enhance security and observability of cloud-native applications and infrastructure.
 Openclarity delivers:

 - Agent-less detection and managements of vulnerabilities, exploits, malware and misconfigurations for VMs and Container Images